-After holding two highly attended grocery distribution events, Orland Township is now asking for community assistance in restocking the shelves of the Food Pantry
+After holding NINE highly attended grocery distribution events during the pandemic, Orland Township is now asking for community assistance in restocking the shelves of the Food Pantry.

-During the two distribution events, the Township Food Pantry gave close to 1,000 boxes packed with perishable and non-perishable grocery items, 1,000 cases of water, paper towels, toilet paper and a $25 gift cards to residents in need due to the COVID-19 pandemic.
+During our distribution events, which included drive-up options and other CDC safety guideline standards, the Township Food Pantry gave close to 12,000 boxes packed with perishable and non-perishable grocery items, 5,000 cases of water, paper towels, toilet paper and $25 gift cards to residents in need due to the COVID-19 pandemic.
+We were also able to make 75 home deliveries in this period of time, and supported nearly 1,120 pets through our Pet Food Pantry.
+The perseverance of our volunteers and staff made it possible to safely serve residents in need during the COVID-19 pandemic.

-No matter how big or how small, any donation made will provide for a neighbor in need during these challenging times.
-Help support Orland Township’s efforts by contributing to the “Stock the Pantry Donation Drive” and help us reach our $50,000 goal.
+No matter how big or how small, any donation made will provide assistance for a neighbor in need.
+Help support Orland Township’s efforts by contributing to the “Stock the Pantry Donation Drive” and help us reach our $50,000 goal!

 Orland Township Supervisor